sanctum32/linux_notes/fedora/LAMP (web development) setup.md

 sudo chown -R apache:apache /var/www/html
 ```

-## File permissions (change /var/www/html to your web path if different www directory than default is used):
+## File permissions

+-> change /var/www/html to your web path if different www directory than default is used

 ```
 sudo find /var/www/html -type d -exec chmod 755 {} \; # for directories
 sudo find /var/www/html -type f -exec chmod 644 {} \; # for files
 ```

-If SELINUX is enabled (change /var/www/html to your web path if different www directory than default is used)
+If SELINUX is enabled
+-> change /var/www/html to your web path if different www directory than default is used

 ```
 chcon -R -t httpd_sys_rw_content_t /var/www/html